Images © ITV Studios, 1968 / Composition @ Alan Hayes © 2024

 • Malcolm Christopher, later Production Designer on the series, revealed on the Network DVD commentary for this episode that while he did not fulfil this role on For the Girl Who Has Everything, he scouted and found the locations for the episode.

-• From this episode, Sue Long assumed the role of Set Dresser on Randall and Hopkirk (Deceased), replacing Clifford Robinson who had fulfilled the role on the first two episodes of the series.
-Long would act as Set Dresser for all episode up to and including Money to Burn.
+• From this episode, Sue Long worked as set dresser on Randall and Hopkirk (Deceased), replacing Clifford Robinson who had filled the role on the first two episodes of the series.
+Long would continue in the role up to and including Money to Burn, and then return for three final episodes: Vendetta for a Dead Man, Just for the Record and Could You Recognise the Man Again?

 • The character of Mrs Pleasance clearly owes a considerable debt to a character that featured in Dennis Spooner's original outline for the series, an elderly, eccentric lady able to see and converse with Marty's ghost After watching For the Girl Who Has Everything, it is impossible not to find the following extract uncannily familiar (aside from the fact that in the outline, Jeff cannot see Marty!):